Power outages can disrupt even the best-laid vacation plans, leaving Airbnb hosts and guests scrambling to adapt.

 Refunds and Cancellations

-- Guests: If the policy applies, guests can cancel and receive a full refund or travel credit, regardless of the host’s cancellation policy.
-For example, a guest booked for a week in Florida during hurricane season might get a refund if a storm causes a prolonged outage.
+- Guests: If the policy applies, guests can cancel and receive a full airbnb refund or travel credit, regardless of the host’s cancellation policy.
+For example, if a guest is staying in Florida during hurricane season and a natural disaster or power outage makes the property uninhabitable, they may be eligible for an airbnb refund.

 - Hosts: Airbnb hosts can cancel without fees or penalties if the property becomes uninhabitable (e.g., no power, heat, or water for an extended period).
 The listing’s calendar is then blocked for those dates.